-163.1.11 Completion of a BSc Degree After Transfer to Another Faculty
+173.1.11 Completion of a BSc Degree After Transfer to Another Faculty

 Students who transfer to another Faculty after completing part of a BSc program may reapply to the Faculty of Science after completing the degree from the other Faculty.
-A former student transferring to the Faculty of Science normally must complete at least $\bigstar60$ while registered in the Faculty of Science at the University.
-Courses completed in the Faculty of Science before transfer may count toward the minimum $\bigstar60$ that must be completed while registered in the Faculty of Science.
-Science or Arts courses taken while in another Faculty, which are clearly noted as "extra-to-degree" on the transcript, may fulfil specific subject requirements of a degree program in Science but will not fulfill the minimum residence requirement of the program.
+A former student transferring to the Faculty of Science normally must complete at least ★60 while registered in the Faculty of Science at the University.
+Courses completed in the Faculty of Science before transfer may count toward the minimum ★60 that must be completed while registered in the Faculty of Science, Science or Arts courses taken while in another Faculty, which are clearly noted as "extra-to-degree" on the transcript, may fulfil specific subject requirements of a degree program in Science but will not fulfil the minimum residence requirement of the program.

-163.2 Biochemistry
+173.2 Biochemistry

-163.2.1 Honors in Biochemistry
+Honors in Biochemistry 173.2.1

-Continuation in the Honors program in Biochemistry requires a GPA of at least 3.3 in each of the preceding Fall/Winter periods.
+Continuation in the Honors program in Biochemistry requires a GPA of at least 3.3 on at least ★30 in each of the preceding Fall/Winter periods.

-Graduation requires a minimum GPA of 3.3 on the last \star 60 credited to the degree.
+Graduation requires a minimum GPA of 3.3 on the last ★60 credited to the degree.

+BIOL 107, 108

+CHEM 101, 102 and 161, 163

-BIOL 107/108 CHEM 101/102 and 161/163 MATH 113 (or 114), and 115
+MATH 113 (or 114), and 115